Key takeaways

 When considering alternatives to Ativan, important factors to consider include:

-- What specific condition Ativan is being used to treat or augment
+- What specific condition is Ativan being used to treat or augment

 - Important patient characteristics including other mental health concerns such as depression or bipolar disorder